jonnonz1/nz-statute-book/acts/public/1980/family-proceedings-act-1980.md

 **Dissolution of marriage or civil union**

-### 37 Application for dissolution of marriage or civil union
+### 37 Application for dissolution of marriage or civil union: irreconcilable breakdown
-(1) An application for an order dissolving a marriage or civil union may be made— (a) by either party to the marriage or civil union; or (b) jointly by both parties to the marriage or civil union.
+(1) An application for an order dissolving a marriage or civil union may be made on the ground set out in section 39(1)— (a) by either party to the marriage or civil union; or (b) jointly by both parties to the marriage or civil union.
 (2) An application under subsection (1) may be made only where, at the time of the filing of the application, at least one party to the marriage or civil union is domiciled in New Zealand.
 (3) For the purposes of sections 38(2), 42, and 174(3), proceedings for an order dissolving a marriage or civil union that are commenced by a joint application shall be treated as undefended proceedings.

-### 38 Power to make order for dissolution
+### 38 Power to make order for dissolution: irreconcilable breakdown
-(1) Subject to subsection (2), every application for an order dissolving a marriage or civil union shall be heard and determined by the Family Court.
+(1) Subject to subsection (2), every application for an order dissolving a marriage or civil union made on the ground set out in section 39(1) must be heard and determined by the Family Court.
-(2) A Registrar may make an order dissolving a marriage or civil union where— (a) the proceedings are undefended; and
+(2) A Registrar may make an order dissolving a marriage or civil union on the ground set out in section 39(1) if— (a) the proceedings are undefended; and
   (b) in the case of a joint application, both applicants consent to the order being made in their absence; and (c) in the case of an application other than a joint application, the applicant consents to the order being made in his or her absence and the respondent has not requested an appearance; and